-Syllabus Outcomes ↓ Syllabus Component Weight ↓ Task 1: Music Festival: Print Design Project + Visual Design Journal Task 2: Skate Decks: Object Design Project + Visual Design Journal Task 3: Mad Tea Party: Object Design Project + Visual Design Journal Task 4: Typography: Print Design Project + Visual Design Journal Due Date: Term 1 Week 10 Outcomes: 5.1, 5.2, 5.4, 5.7, 5.8 Due Date: Term 2 Week 8 Outcomes: 5.1, 5.2, 5.3, 5.4, 5.8, 5.9, 5.10 Due Date: Term 3 Week 8 Outcomes: 5.1, 5.2, 5.4, 5.5, 5.6, 5.8 GHTINGS Due Date: Term 4 Week 6 Outcomes: 5.1, 5.3, 5.6, 5.10 Making 70% 20% 15% 20% 10% Critical and historical interpretations 30% 10% 15% 5% 5% TOTAL 100% 30% 30% 25% 15%
+Syllabus Outcomes ↓ Syllabus Component Weight ↓ Task 1: Visual Design Works and Submission of Design Journal.
+Task 2: Critical and Historical Written Task Task 3: Visual Design Works and Submission of Design Journal.
+Task 4: Critical and Historical Written Task Due Date: Term 1 Week 10 Due Date: Term 2 Week 10 Due Date: Term 3 Week 10 Due Date: Term 4 Week 4 Outcomes: 5.1, 5.2, 5.3, 5.4, 5.5, 5.6 Outcomes: 5.7, 5.8, 5.9, 5.10 Outcomes: 5.1, 5.2, 5.3, 5.4, 5.5, 5.6 GHTINGS Outcomes: 5.7, 5.8, 5.9, 5.10 Making 70% 35% TASK WE 35% Critical and historical interpretations 30% 15% 15% TOTAL 100% 35% 15% 35% 15%

-- 5.1 develops autonomy in selecting and applying visual design conventions and procedures to make visual design artworks - 5.2 makes visual design artworks informed by their understanding of the function of and relationships between artist artwork world audience - 5.3 makes visual design artworks informed by an understanding of how the frames affect meaning - 5.4 investigates and responds to the world as a source of ideas, concepts and subject matter for visual design artworks - 5.5 makes informed choices to develop and extend concepts and different meanings in their visual design artworks - 5.6 selects appropriate procedures and techniques to make and refine visual design artworks - 5.7 applies their understanding of aspects of practice to critically and historically interpret visual design artworks - 5.8 uses their understanding of the function of and relationships between artist artwork -world audience in critical and historical interpretations of visual design artworks - 5.9 uses the frames to make different interpretations of visual design artworks - 5.10 constructs different critical and historical accounts of visual design artworks
+5.1 develops autonomy in selecting and applying visual design conventions and procedures to make visual design artworks 5.2 makes visual design artworks informed by their understanding of the function of and relationships between artist - artwork - world - audience 5.3 makes visual design artworks informed by an understanding of how the frames affect meaning 5.4 investigates and responds to the world as a source of ideas, concepts and subject matter for visual design artworks 5.5 makes informed choices to develop and extend concepts and different meanings in their visual design artworks 5.6 selects appropriate procedures and techniques to make and refine visual design artworks 5.7 applies their understanding of aspects of practice to critically and historically interpret visual design artworks 5.8 uses their understanding of the function of and relationships between artist - artwork -world - audience in critical and historical interpretations of visual design artworks 5.9 uses the frames to make different interpretations of visual design artworks 5.10 constructs different critical and historical accounts of visual design artworks